 In addition to workshops and panel discussions, there will be a lively community forum titled “Nation Building and Black Liberation: A Matter of Raising Consciousness“.

-Dr. Akosua Ali-Sabree, Dr. JoAnne Cornwell, the Urban Shamans, Jus Greg, One Lion Ra, filmmaker Regi Kimbell, authors Dalani Aamon, Dr. Kamau and Nana Mawiyah Kambon, Kevin A. Muhammad, Professor Salim Ali and marketer Norm Bond.
+Some of the guest speakers and presenters include Minister Akbar Muhammad, Dr. Akosua Ali-Sabree, Dr. JoAnne Cornwell, the Urban Shamans, Jus Greg, One Lion Ra, filmmaker Regi Kimbell, authors Dalani Aamon, Dr. Kamau and Nana Mawiyah Kambon, Kevin A. Muhammad, Professor Salim Ali and marketer Norm Bond.
 A complete schedule of presenters can be found on the website.

 Organized by the Kuumba Family Organizing Committee and the Hair-ITAGE Society the 18th Annual International Locks Conference presents a unique way for all attendees to expand their knowledge, network, and become more empowered.
 For more information, to volunteer, or to register for our annual hair show and competition, contact the Kuumba family at 1-888-305-3186 or log onto the web site at www.Locksconference.com